kshitijsoni/GSoC-2022--Extraction-of-data-from-tables-in-Scientific-papers/README.md

 # GSoC-2022--Extraction-of-data-from-tables-in-Scientific-papers

-This repo contains the complete workflow of my GSoC 2022 project under the guidance of Dr. Magdalena Zaroweicki.
+This repo contains the complete workflow of my GSoC 2022 project under the guidance of Dr. Magdalena Zaroweicki. <br>
 Tasks Completed:
 - Finalise the deliverables
 - Preparing and finalising our dataset to design our model